Sophie-1995/hello-world/README.md

 # hello-world
 test
-I'm a PhD candidate form the University of Michigan.
+I'm a PhD candidate from the University of Michigan.